J&J Medical Connect

 • Please refer to the local labeling for additional information on TREMFYA and pregnancy.

-• In moderate to severe plaque psoriasis (PsO), data from 24 pregnant women exposed to TREMFYA in the clinical development program as well as pregnancy outcomes of women enrolled in the Psoriasis Longitudinal Assessment Registry (PSOLAR) study are also summarized below.2-4
+• In moderate to severe plaque psoriasis (PsO), data from 24 pregnant women exposed to TREMFYA in the clinical development program as well as pregnancy outcomes of women enrolled in the Psoriasis Longitudinal Assessment Registry (PSOLAR) and a World Health Organization (WHO) pharmacovigilance study, are also summarized below.2-5

 BACKGROUND